 Cafe Onion is another “must-see” in Seongsu-dong.
 The building was a former goldsmith with a history of over 40 years.
 The cafe was mindfully renovated and kept its original interior, rusty doors, and peeling tiles on the wall – and it’s a hit among youngsters on Instagram.
 The cafe is divided into different sections: the cake shop offers a few kinds of homemade buns and cakes, and indoor seats are available at the back of the shop.
 The outdoor space between the cake shop and the seating area is a great photo-taking spot.
 On the second floor is the baking kitchen, also a terrace with lots of tables and chairs with a view of Seongsu-dong.

-CO:LUMN is actually my favorite of the three.
+CO:LUMN (Daelim Changgo) is actually my favorite of the three.
 The shop is a recreation of an old warehouse and it is a cafe/art gallery.
-The warehouse has a tall ceiling and it’s incredibly spacious, the incredible has made CO:LUMN a recognizable landmark in Seongsu-dong.
+The warehouse has a tall ceiling and it’s incredibly spacious.
+The incredible has made the cafe a recognizable landmark in Seongsu-dong.
 The cafe has an open window at the end of the warehouse that allows natural light to come in during the day.
 Inside, a bunch of old and original fixtures or items were just left there in the warehouse and it was interesting to walk around maybe you will find something interesting, or you are interested in.

 Hannam-dong 한남동: “Mini Global Village”

 If you find cafes and art spaces in Seongsu-dong exciting, continue your exploration in Hannam-dong.
 The area is a “Global Village” in Itaewon, central Seoul, and popular among foreign residents.
 At night, Itaewon is lit up with bars and exciting nightlife.
 It looks different during the day.
 Instead, the rather narrow streets are filled with unique bakeries and cake shops – and many of them gained attention from cake lovers.
-Like the rainbow cakes and mint chocolate cream cakes at Frank’s, Halloween-themed lemonade, grapefruit ade and cupcakes at Monster Cupcakes, and fluffy pancakes at Pancake Original Story.
+Like a burger and beer at Downtowner Hannam, Halloween-themed lemonade, and fluffy pancakes at Pancake Original Story.
 There is always a new shop popping up somewhere in Hannam-dong and I was excited to see something new every time I visited there.

 Have a full meal at Bicena, or shop at designer stores like 2Dello, you could easily spend half a day in the neighborhood with a satisfied and fulfilling memory.